How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 • Verified Ownership of something

-I hope this blog post on if Opensea is safe was helpful to you.
+I hope this blog post on whether Opensea is safe was helpful to you.
 Bye for now.

 Kevin